Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

 Despite having Trump’s support, being buoyed by millions of dollars in advertising by a super political action committee tied to Senate Majority Leader Mitch McConnell and Moore’s past controversies, Strange was unable to avoid a runoff during a primary last month and trails in the polls.

-The special general election slated for Dec.
+The special general election is slated for Dec.
 12. Here’s a look at the candidates.

 Roy Moore